yubowenok/visflow/docs/src/node/visualization/histogram.md

 ### Number of Bins
 Configures the approximate number of bins to create.
 The chart may choose a number close to the given value that has the best readability.

+### Maximum Count
+Sets the maximum count value on the Y-axis.

+### Use Dataset Range
+Sets the X-axis domain to always equal to the value ranges of the entire dataset, rather than the value ranges of the subset received by the histogram.